malakaydi/Shift-Scheduling-Project-master/README.md

 │       ├── api-gateway.yaml
 │       ├── deployment.yaml

-**Chart.yaml:** Metadata about the Helm chart.
+-**Chart.yaml:** Metadata about the Helm chart.
-**values.yaml:** Default configuration values for the chart.
+-**values.yaml:** Default configuration values for the chart.
-**Templates Directory:** Contains Kubernetes resource templates for deployments, services, config maps, and secrets.
+-**Templates Directory:** Contains Kubernetes resource templates for deployments, services, config maps, and secrets.

 ## ArgoCD Configuration
 ArgoCD is configured to automate the deployment of the Kubernetes manifests.
 It monitors the Git repository and applies changes automatically to the cluster.
-**Applications:** ArgoCD applications are defined to manage microservices.
+-**Applications:** ArgoCD applications are defined to manage microservices.
-**Sync Policy:** Configured for automated syncing and rollback in case of failures.
+-**Sync Policy:** Configured for automated syncing and rollback in case of failures.

 ## CI/CD Pipeline
 A robust CI/CD pipeline automates the following stages:

-**1. Build:** Docker images for all microservices are built and tagged.
+-**1.
+Build:** Docker images for all microservices are built and tagged.
-**2. Test:** Automated tests are executed to ensure code quality and functionality.
+-**2.
+Test:** Automated tests are executed to ensure code quality and functionality.
-**3. Deploy:** Images are pushed to a container registry, and Kubernetes manifests are applied to the cluster.
+-**3.
+Deploy:** Images are pushed to a container registry, and Kubernetes manifests are applied to the cluster.
-**4. Monitor:** Deployment success is monitored, with alerts configured for failures.
+-**4.
+Monitor:** Deployment success is monitored, with alerts configured for failures.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please submit an issue or a pull request.
 For major changes, please open an issue first to discuss potential changes.